-- 3.46 EIA Report Chapter 8 confirms that the worst-case noise levels due to Lochluichart Cluster would be below identified noise limits, and would not significantly affect the amenity of residential properties, visitor sites, or work places in compliance with the requirements of ETSU-R-97: The Assessment and Rating of Noise from Wind Farms. - 3.47 The Proposed Development does not contain any paths or recreational facilities which are of importance at a national level, and access to the neighbouring hills will be unaffected once the scheme is operational.
-With regard to visitor sites and recreation, Chapter 6 of the EIA Report concludes that 'There are a limited number of recreational opportunities within the immediate area, with more opportunities within the wider area.
-There will be no significant direct or indirect effects on tourism or recreation as a result of the Development both in isolation or cumulatively.' - 3.48 As set out above, the visual impact assessment found that the only significant effects likely to occur as a result of the operation of the proposed wind farm would be on the visual amenity of visitors and residents of the Aultguish Inn, road users of Black Bridge Road and occasional walkers who park here to access Strath Vaich and its surrounding hills. - 3.49 In light of the above it is considered that the proposal complies with this policy criterion.
+3.47 EIA Report Chapter 8 and the corresponding SI confirms that the worst-case noise levels due to Lochluichart Cluster would be below identified noise limits, and would not significantly affect the amenity of residential properties, visitor sites, or work places in compliance with the requirements of ETSU-R-97: The Assessment and Rating of Noise from Wind Farms.

+- 3.48 The Revised Development does not contain any paths or recreational facilities which are of importance at a national level, and access to the neighbouring hills will be unaffected once the scheme is operational.
+With regard to visitor sites and recreation, Chapter 6 of the EIA Report and the corresponding SI concludes that 'There are a limited number of recreational opportunities within the immediate area, with more opportunities within the wider area.
+There will be no significant direct or indirect effects on tourism or recreation as a result of the Development both in isolation or cumulatively.' - 3.49 As set out above, the visual impact assessment found that the main significant effects likely to occur as a result of the operation of the proposed wind farm would be on the visual amenity of visitors and residents of the Aultguish Inn. - 3.50 In light of the above it is considered that the proposal complies with this policy criterion.

-Policy 67: 'The Council will support proposals where it is satisfied that they are located, sited and designed such that they will not be significantly detrimental overall, either individually or cumulatively with other developments, having regard to any significant effects on the following:.....The safety and amenity of any regularly occupied buildings and the grounds that they occupy- having regard to visual intrusion or the likely effect of noise generation and, in the case of wind energy proposals, ice throw in winter conditions, shadow flicker or shadow throw;
+Policy 67: 'The Council will support proposals where it is satisfied that they are located, sited and designed such that they will not be significantly detrimental overall, either individually or cumulatively with other developments, having regard to any significant effects on the following:......The safety and amenity of any regularly occupied buildings and the grounds that they occupy- having regard to visual intrusion or the likely effect of noise generation and, in the case of wind energy proposals, ice throw in winter conditions, shadow flicker or shadow throw;